mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 - Contemplation of the mind as impermanent.
 - Contemplation of existence as insubstantial.

 These are the four kinds or four stages of mindfulness which are very general and traditional in Buddhist practice.
-(Transcriber’s Note: These are the [Four Foundations of Mindfulness](https://www.lionsroar.com/the-buddhas-four-foundations-of-mindfulness/).)
+(Transcriber’s Note: These are basically the [Four Foundations of Mindfulness](https://www.lionsroar.com/the-buddhas-four-foundations-of-mindfulness/).)

 First of all I would like to explain the contemplation of the body as impure, or observation of the body as impure.
 But generally speaking, it is considered as the body as impure, in common sense, because human beings really attach to the human body or human life as pure, emphasizing strongly their richness, their position, their family’s status, their cleverness, their property, et cetera.
 Very naturally we create a strong attachment to [these things].
 That’s why Buddha emphasizes [for us] to consider the body as impure, in order to be free from the attachment to the human body.